 Ira K. Blake, president

-Blake received a bachelor’s degree in psychology from George Washington University, a master’s degree in educational psychology from San Francisco State University, as well as a master’s degree and doctorate in developmental psychology from Columbia University.
-She has spoken and published extensively on topics of language, literacy, ethnicity, culture, socialization and childhood development.
+She holds a bachelor’s degree in psychology from George Washington University, a master’s degree in educational psychology from San Francisco State University, and a second master’s degree and doctorate in developmental psychology from Columbia University.
+She has spoken and published on topics of language, literacy, ethnicity, culture, socialization and childhood development.

 The middle child of nine, President Blake attributes her success to her parents who instilled the belief that if she and her siblings made education a priority, they could achieve anything.